NathanaelAma/neovim-config/README.md

 ## Usage

 The configuration is organized into separate files and folders for easy navigation and customization.
-Here are some key files:
+Here are some key ones:

 - `init.lua`: The main configuration file that loads all plugins and settings.
 - `lua/plugins/`: Contains the configuration for each plugin, seperated by category.